JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

     ./synapse_pipeline.nf --pipeline=presynaptic_n1_to_n2 [arguments]

 See the [schematic of Workflow A](#synapse-prediction) above.
 This workflow requires a presynaptic channel and neuron mask channels.
-If only one neuron mask is included, it will identify synaptic sites in that neuron.
+If only one neuron mask is provided, it will identify synaptic sites in that neuron.
 If two neuron masks are included it will identify presynaptic sites in one neuron mask and connections between the two neuron masks.
 This workflow:

 1) detects presynaptic sites using a 3D U-Net convolutional neural network
-2) runs post-processing steps on this result which includes image closing, watershed segmentation and a size filter
-3) identifies post-processed presynaptic sites that colocalize with neuron 1
+2) runs post-processing steps on this result (image closing, watershed segmentation and a size filter) and identifies post-processed presynaptic sites that colocalize with neuron 1
-4) identifies connections between neuron 1 and neuron 2 based on neuron 1 presyaptic site colocalization with neuron 2
+3) identifies connections between neuron 1 and neuron 2 based on neuron 1 presyaptic site colocalization with neuron 2

 This workflow requires on masked neuron channels obtained with one of the [Neuron Segmentation Workflows](NeuronSegmentation.md).